HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     `paired_ends` is preferred over `were_paired_ends_sequenced` because it is shorter but still conveys full meaning.

-    `species` is preferred over `the_species`, as the grammatically determiner does not improve clarity.
+    `species` is preferred over `the_species` because the grammatically determiner does not improve clarity.

+    **mf: `species` isn't actually a field in the HCA metadata schema, so we should consider another example to avoid confusion.**

 1. Field names should be plural if their values are their values are arrays.: